waimea-ammacintosh/level3-project-music-roster/docs/evidence/sprint-1-prototype.md

 ![ZCOOL XianWei](screenshots/ZCOOL-XiaoWei.png)

-The end user thought that was the best font, so I implemented it in the demo
+The end user liked Golos text and Epunda Sans the best, so I chose Epunda Sans as my font, and implemented it in the demo

 This demo shows the UI with refinements applied.